Our commitment to you

 In addition, all our kitchen areas will have hand sanitiser, anti-bacterial wipes and cleaning products available for personal use when using the coffee machines, shared amenities and consumables.

 Although the Leesman Index member survey demonstrates that 94% of members have access to video and audio-conferencing services at home, it is clear that in some cases nothing can replace physical meetings with clients and other business contacts.
 Our new meeting room policy aims to address this need while keeping you safe.

-Until further notice we have reduced the capacity of our meeting rooms in order to allow users to observe the 2-metre distancing advice effectively: where 2 metres is not possible, we ask that you follow government guidance and remain 1+ metre apart, and consider mitigating actions such as sanitising your hands or wearing a mask.
+Until further notice we have reduced the capacity of our meeting rooms in order to allow users to observe physical distancing advice effectively: where 2 metres is not possible, we ask that you follow government guidance and remain 1+ metre apart, and consider mitigating actions such as sanitising your hands or wearing a mask.